openvex/spec/OPENVEX-SPEC.md

 VEX statements can inherit values from their document and/or, when embedded or incorporated into another format, from its [encapsulating document](#encaspu).

-A valid impact statement needs to have four key data points which act as the grammatical parts of a sentence:
+A valid VEX statement needs to have four key data points which act as the grammatical parts of a sentence:

 - One or more products.
 These are the direct objects of the statement.